 That first surge of acceleration will also leave you in no doubt as to how stunningly fast the little coupe is.
-The power feels totally contained, however, with the quattro deploying every ounce of the 394bhp.
-It’s bursting with energy but in the dry at least, that energy is all put to good use with no sense of slip between rubber and road.
+The power feels totally contained, however, with the quattro system deploying every ounce of the 394bhp.
+It’s bursting with energy, in the dry at least, it all being put to good use, with no sense of slip between rubber and road.
 This is perhaps something of a disappointment because it means that on the exit of bends the TT simply grips and goes.
-Yes you can feel the TT driving more from the rear with the Haldex system set to its new Dynamic mode, but the rear simply hunkers down and drives you forward rather than allowing you to really adjust the arc of the back of the car on the throttle.
-You also need to keep on top of the gears going into corners, because if you are below about 4000rpm, then there is a little bit of hesitancy when you get back on the throttle.
+Yes, you can feel the TT driving more from the rear with the Haldex system set to its new Dynamic mode, but the rear simply hunkers down and drives you forward rather than allowing you to really adjust the arc of the back of the car on the throttle.
+You also need to keep on top of the gears going into corners, because if you are below about 4000rpm there is a little bit of hesitancy when you get back on the throttle.

 Subscribe to evo magazine

-The turn-in to corners is very encouraging, with the front end feeling more responsive than any TT we can remember – something that is undoubtedly helped by the RS’s brake-based torque vectoring.
-The eight-piston front calipers clamp steel discs as standard, but carbon ceramics are an option and they were fitted to our test car.
-They were hugely confidence inspiring but did begin to squeal after a long drive with some pretty sustained abuse.
+Turn-in is very encouraging, with the front end feeling more responsive than on any TT we can remember – something that is undoubtedly helped by the RS’s brake-based torque vectoring.
+The eight-piston front calipers clamp steel discs as standard, but carbon-ceramics are an option and they were fitted to our test car.
+They were hugely confidence-inspiring, but did begin to squeal after a long drive with some pretty sustained abuse.

-It covers the ground at a staggering pace and the quick clean steering makes it mostly easy to place although just occasionally a fraction more weight and connection with the front wheels would have been nice.
+The TT RS covers the ground at a staggering pace and the quick, clean steering makes it mostly easy to place, although just occasionally a fraction more weight and connection with the front wheels would be nice.
 You can and do end up driving it incredibly quickly, pushing it hard because it inspires huge confidence, but in many ways it’s probably better to step back a notch and enjoy the RS at eight-tenths.
-Don’t for a minute write it off as a boring, understeering Audi because it is far, far from it, but at the end of the day I couldn’t shake the nagging feeling that a four-wheel drive system like that in the Focus RS, one with a proper torque vectoring rear diff that allows more throttle adjustability, would elevate the TT that last little bit to the star performer that it so nearly threatens to be.
+Don’t for a minute write it off as a boring, understeering Audi, because it is far, far from it, but at the end of the day we can’t shake the nagging feeling that a four-wheel-drive system like that in the Focus RS, one with a proper torque vectoring rear diff that allows more throttle adjustability, would elevate the TT that last little bit to the star performer it so nearly threatens to be.

-If you’re tempted by the TT RS Roadster but you’re worried it will be too compromised by the lack of roof, don’t be.
+If you’re tempted by the TT RS Roadster but you’re worried it will be too compromised by the lack of a roof, don’t be.
 More so than many soft-tops derived from coupes, the RS Roadster retains an impressive degree of rigidity.
-The lack of roof grants you unadulterated access to the fantastic exhaust noise and you don’t have to put up with scuttle shake or a rattley interior.
-The engine’s massive power and torque also means that the convertible’s extra 90kgs of weight is hardly detectable either, and it feels just as fast as the coupe on the road.
+The lack of a roof also grants you unfettered access to that fantastic exhaust noise and you don’t have to put up with scuttle shake or a rattly interior.
+The engine’s massive power and torque also means that the convertible’s extra 90kg of weight is hardly detectable either, and it feels just as quick as the coupe on the road.

 However, there is a minor downside.
-The nimbleness the TT RS Coupe exhibits under brakes into corners is diluted in the Roadster, it’s just not quite as eager to turn in or play.
-As a result you have to slow down just that little bit more to make sure the front-end bites before turning in.
-You’ll still have all that grunt to make the Roadster phenomenally quick over a b-road, but an extra level of involvement is removed and the TT RS didn’t have a lot of that to give up.
+The nimbleness the Coupe exhibits under braking into corners is diluted in the Roadster – it’s just not quite as eager to turn in or play.
+As a result, you have to slow down just that little bit more to make sure the front end bites before turning in.
+You’ll still have all that grunt to make the Roadster phenomenally quick over a B-road, but an extra level of involvement is removed and the TT RS doesn’t have a lot of that to give up